 Personal injury attorneys work with clients who allege physical or psychological harm as a result of the negligence or wrongdoing of another party.
 In case of an accident or injury, personal injury lawyers represent their clients to obtain justice and compensation for any losses or suffering.
 The vast majority of these cases fall under the area of tort law.

 To help clients receive compensation for any financial losses, pain and suffering they’ve experienced due to negligence, personal injury lawyers interview clients, evaluate their case, identify and research specific issues in the plaintiff’s case.
 If a plaintiff makes a claim that involves an injury to the body or mind, this falls into the category of personal injury law.
 Car accidents, work injuries, and “slip and falls” constitute some of the most common cases in this field.

-The average annual pay for a personal injury lawyer is approximately $73,000.
+The average lawyer salary for a personal injury lawyer is approximately $50,000.
 Many attorneys in this field do not have a set annual income as they work for contingency fees.
 This means that they earn a percentage of any compensation settlement the plaintiff receives.
 As in most cases, lawyers working for non-profit organizations or the government tend to earn the least, while their colleagues in big law firms are the top earners.